 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-More about Ogestrel (ethinyl estradiol / norgestrel)
+More about Ogestrel 0.5 / 50 (ethinyl estradiol / norgestrel)

 - Side Effects